 Now, I’d like to hear from YOU!

-Do you have any questions/thoughts on tilt-shift lenses and their purpose?
+Let me know in the comments below if you have any questions/thoughts on tilt-shift lenses and their purposes!